-The signal presence and peak indicators show audio activity before input-to-track routing.
+•••• The four signal presence and peak indicators show audio activity before input-to-track routing.
 Input signal presence LED's illuminate when a -50 dBFS or greater signal is present.
 Input signal peak LEDs illuminate when signal levels reach -3 dBFS or greater.

-Digital Input - AES3
+Digital Inputs - AES3

-The 722 accepts AES3 (AES/EBU) balanced digital at the input 1 XLR connector.
-Digital input is two-channel-AES3 signals on XLR-1 appear at inputs 1 and 2.
-To use the AES3 input, the input mode-select switch must be set to AES/EBU.
-There is no level control for AES inputs.
+The 744T accepts AES3 (AES/EBU) balanced digital at the XLR connectors.
+Digital inputs are in pairs-AES3 signals on XLR-1 appear at inputs 1 and 2, AES3 signals input to XLR-2 appear at inputs 3 and 4.
+To use the AES3 inputs, the input mode-select switch must be set to AES/EBU.

-The front panel digital input LEDs illuminate when digital signal is selected as input.
-If the LED is flashing, digital input is selected but a no valid digital clock is being received.
+1234 DIG The front panel digital input LEDs will illuminate when digital input is selected for the indicated track(s).
+If the LED is flashing, digital input is selected but a no valid digital clock is received.

-Digital Input - AES3id (S/PDIF)
+Digital Inputs - AES3id (S/PDIF)

-The 722 accepts AES3id and S/PDIF unbalanced digital signals on the BNC connector.
-The 722 will auto detect the type of digital signal and adjust accordingly.
-Like AES3 signals, this is two channel input.
-There is no level control for AES3id inputs.
+The 744T accepts AES3id and S/PDIF unbalanced digital signals at the BNC connectors.
+The 744T will auto detect the type of digital signal and adjust accordingly.
+Input signals are in pairs, signals on BNC 1 appear at inputs 1 and 2, signals on BNC 2 appear at inputs 3 and 4.

 AES3id inputs override analog signals present at the XLR inputs.
-To use analog sources while using the AES3id signal as a digital clock source, select analog in the input source menu selection.
+To input analog audio while using the AES3id signal as a digital clock source, you must select analog in the input source menu selection for the appropriate inputs.

-When a digital signal is present, the 722 locks its sample rate to its source frequency.
-This lock is indicated by a highlighted block $\blacksquare$ on the main LCD display to the right of the bit depth and sample rate indicators.
-Recording bit depth is independent of the external digital source.
+When a digital signal is present, the 744T will lock its sample rate to the source frequency.
+This is indicated by a highlighted block $\blacksquare$ on the main LCD display to the right of the bit depth and sample rate indicators.
+Recording bit depth is not affected by the external digital source.

-When locking the 722 to an external digital signal, be certain the source is stable.
-Loss of digital signal will cause the 722 to revert to its internally set sample rate, even while recording.
+If you are locking the 744T to an external digital signal, be certain the source is stable.
+Loss of the digital signal will cause the 744T to revert to its internally set sample rate, even while recording.
 The portion of the file recorded after the loss of signal may not play back properly.
-Once recording has begun, unused digital inputs are muted, digital signals that appear on them after the record key has been pressed will not be recorded or affect the sample rate of the 722.
+Once recording has begun, unused digital inputs are muted, digital signals that appear on them after the record key has been pressed will not be recorded or affect the sample rate of the 744T.

-The 722 clocks itself to the first digital signal presented to it.
-If the 722 detects a digital signal on the BNC inputs and locks to that signal, a digital signal applied to the XLR input will be ignored until the first digital signal is removed.
+The 744T will clock itself to the first digital signal presented to it.
+If the 744T detects a digital signal on the BNC inputs and locks to that signal, a digital signal applied to the XLR input will be ignored until the first digital signal is removed.